-Blake Mizzi
+Blake Mizzi Since September 2017

-Blake is a director and co-founder of Melbourne-based game studio, League of Geeks (LoG), as well as being a VicScreen Board member and the Chair of the Audit and Risk Committee.
+Blake is a director and co-founder of Melbournebased game studio, League of Geeks (LoG), as well as being a VicScreen Board member and the Chair of the Audit and Risk Committee.

-League of Geeks is best

-known for its debut title Armello (2015) and now has two parallel projects in development, Solium Infernum and Jumplight Odyssey.
+League of Geeks is best known for its debut title Armello (2015) and now has two parallel projects in development, Solium Infernum and Jumplight Odyssey.
 The studio has won many awards, such as multiple studio of the year awards and a Victorian Export award (2016), and was the host studio for the international Independent Games Festival awards in 2020.

-Board member of the former Game Developers Association of Australia (GDAA) which operated The Arcade, Australia's premier games coworking hub, shepherding their merger with the Interactive Games and Entertainment Association (IGEA) in 2020.
+Blake was a serving Board member of the former Game Developers Association of Australia (GDAA) which operated The Arcade, Australia's premier games coworking hub, shepherding their merger with the Interactive Games and Entertainment Association (IGEA) in 2020.
 Prior to League of Geeks, Blake worked in various design roles across a number of industries since 2004.